Weather Travel What the Papers Say TV GuideLeisure

 Richard Bosville married Jane Neville and had seven children.
 He died in 1501.
 Despite owning Gunthwaite he and his heir, John Bosville, lived much of the time at Beighton where they farmed the estate of Lord Dacre.
 John Bosville married Ann Clapham and they had three sons and several daughters, many of whom married outside Yorkshire.
 However, their eldest son, another John Bosville, married Muriel Barnby, whose parents were both from established East Riding families and their eldest son, Godfrey, re-established ties with Yorkshire.

-Godfrey Macdonald,(he later took the name Bosville) who was born about 1519, married Jane Hardwick. sister of 'Bess', of county Derby and settled at Gunthwaite.
+Godfrey Bosvile, who was born about 1519, married Jane Hardwick. sister of 'Bess', of county Derby and settled at Gunthwaite.
 His sisters married outside Yorkshire; his brother, Henry, was a cloth-worker and his other brother, Ralph Bosville, became clerk of the court of wards and started the branch of the family living at Bradborne in Kent.
 He became very wealthy and bought the rectory manor of Penistone which he bestowed on Godfrey.
 Godfrey and Ralph Bosville died only two weeks apart in 1580.
 Ralph Bosville had married twice having a total of thirteen children.
 The eldest son, Henry Bosville of Bradborne, married Elizabeth Morgan who was the sole heiress of Bodiam Castle in Sussex through her mother.
 The second son, Robert Bosville, settled at Eynsford in Kent and this property passed down through his descendants.
 The third son Ralph Bosville, was a captain in the army in Ireland and when the male line of the Gunthwaite branch of the family died out with the death of Francis Bosville (son of Godfrey Bosville and Jane Hardwick), his heir inherited the Yorkshire estates.

 Ralph Bosville married Mary Copley in 1592 and their son, Godfrey, was baptised at Sprotborough on 12 April 1596.
 He married Margaret Greville and they had one son, William, and two daughters one of whom went on to marry a parliamentary army officer during the civil wars.